emojicode/emojicode.github.io/src/reference/packages.md

 Learn more about implementing functins in C++ in [this guide](/docs/guides/api.html).

-## Specifying Shared Libaries To Link
+## Specifying Shared Libraries to Link

 Emojicode packages are complied to static archives.
 If your package depends on a shared library this means that the Emojicode Compiler, when linking